A compendium of logarithmic corrections in AdS/CFT: Explicit KK supergravity examples

 To compute the logarithmic correction to the path integral around a given 4d background $\mathcal{M}$ in this KK theory, we use the general formulae of Section~\ref{sec:sugra}.
 The local contribution \eqref{eq:C-local} is controlled by the SdW coefficient, which receives a bulk contribution of the form~\eqref{eq:a4-bulk}.
 In Appendix~\ref{App:KK:S7}, we explain how to compute the heat kernel coefficients $(a_E,c,b_1)$ by combining the results summarized in Table~\ref{tab:coeffs} together with the KK spectrum given in Tables~\ref{tab:S7} and~\ref{tab:S7-m}.
 For the $c$ and $b_1$ coefficients, we find a non-trivial cancellation ``level-by-level'',\footnote{This result is reminiscent of the level-by-level cancellation in the one-loop beta function of $\mN=8$ gauged supergravity observed in~\cite{Gibbons:1984dg}.}

 Since the sum over the spectrum reduces in this simple case to a sum over the KK level $k$, we obtain

-This result is in perfect agreement with the bootstrap constraints in~\eqref{eq:no-Cloc} applied to KK supergravity on the 7-sphere.
+Since $c^{\text{tot}}$ vanishes,~\eqref{eq:hk-non-min} implies that the vanishing of $b_1^{\text{tot}}$ also holds for non-minimally coupled fields around any background $\mathcal{M}$.
+Likewise, the vanishing of $\sum_k (-1)^F c(k)\vert_{\mathcal{N}=8}$ automatically follows from~\eqref{eq:hk-non-min}.
+These results are in perfect agreement with the bootstrap constraints in~\eqref{eq:no-Cloc} applied to KK supergravity on the 7-sphere.
 Having knowledge of the full spectrum also allows us to compute the $a_E$ coefficient, for which no such level-by-level cancellation occurs.
 Instead we find that its contribution to $C_{\text{local}}$ is given by

 where $\chi(\mathcal{M})$ is the regularized Euler characteristic of the 4d background.
 For a generic background $\mathcal{M}$, another contribution to $C_{\text{local}}$ is of the form

 where $b_2^{\text{tot}} = \sum_k (-1)^F b_2(k)$, but this term vanishes according to~\eqref{eq:no-Cloc}.
 Lastly, the local part of the logarithmic correction also receives contributions from surface terms in the expression of the SdW coefficient~\eqref{eq:a4}.
 Since these cannot be written compactly for generic backgrounds and boundary conditions, we generically denote them by $S(\mathcal{M})$ after summing over the spectrum.
 With this notation, the full local contribution is